 - More sensitive due to less stretch

 - Can fit more line on your reel

-There is great debate between experienced anglers as to which is better, braid or mono.
-We’ve already outlined the most important aspects of both braid and mono and the only true way to develop an understanding for which one is actually better is to use them on the water and decide for yourself.
+There is great debate between experienced anglers about which is better, braid or mono.
+We’ve already outlined the most important aspects of both braid and mono and the only true way to develop an understanding for which one is better is to use them on the water and decide for yourself.

 There is no right or wrong answer when it comes to deciding which type of line is better – braid vs mono.
-It is true that braided lines are stronger, but it’s also true that mono will provide a good amount of strength with more stretching ability.
-Most professional anglers experiment with each type of line until they have a fair grasp of just what each line’s capabilities and limits are.
+Braided lines are indeed stronger, but it’s also true that mono will provide a good amount of strength with more stretching ability.
+Most professional anglers experiment with each type of line until they have a fair grasp of its capabilities and limits.